n1n1n1q/ucucraft-countries/docs/README.md

 Claims are tracked and exposed through the API; this plugin does not itself block building on foreign land — use `CountriesAPI#canBuild` from your protection plugin.

+### Location titles

+Entering another country's land shows its name across the screen, in the style of Elden Ring / Hollow Knight area titles.
+The same happens on login for the land the player is standing on (`titles.show-on-join`).

+Requires the separate `Titles` plugin (`../ucucraft-titles`) in the server's `plugins/` folder.
+Without it the rest of the plugin works and titles are skipped, with a note in the startup log.

+Titles is a general location-title plugin: this plugin only tells it that a chunk belongs to a country, and Titles handles movement detection, the repeat cooldown (default 120s, so pacing across a border does not spam) and the animation.
+Leaving claimed land shows the wilderness title; disable it with `titles.wilderness.enabled: false`.

+Texts live in `lang/<language>.yml` (`title-country`, `subtitle-country`, `title-wilderness`, `subtitle-wilderness`). `config.yml` picks which style Titles renders them with (`titles.style`, default `country`) and the priority used when another plugin names the same spot.
+Animations, timings and the cooldown live in `plugins/Titles/config.yml` — see `../ucucraft-titles/README.md`.

 ## PlaceholderAPI

 Installed automatically when PlaceholderAPI is present.
 The namespace is